mrballistic/bejeweled-ai/memory-bank/activeContext.md

 # Active Context

 ## 🎯 Current Focus
-The current focus is on implementing and refining the hint system for the game.
-This includes:
+The current focus is on improving the game's match detection and user experience:
-- ✨ Adding a `findHint` function to calculate potential moves on the game board.
-- 🕹️ Integrating the "Show Hint" button to display hints for 3 seconds.
-- 🛠️ Using `React.forwardRef` and `useImperativeHandle` to expose the `board` state from the `GameBoard` component.
+- ✨ Enhanced match detection system that properly handles consecutive matches
+- 🎨 Visual feedback improvements for better user interaction
+- 🚀 GitHub Pages deployment optimization

 ## 🔄 Recent Changes
+- ✅ Fixed match detection to properly handle consecutive matches
+- ✅ Added visual feedback for selected jewels with a blue glow effect
+- ✅ Implemented animations for both valid and invalid moves
+- ✅ Updated deployment process to handle GitHub Pages correctly with relative asset paths
-- ✅ The `findHint` function was added and integrated with the "Show Hint" button.
+- ✅ Previous: Integrated hint system with "Show Hint" button
-- ✅ The `GameBoard` component was updated to use `React.forwardRef` and `useImperativeHandle` to allow the parent component to access the `board` state.
+- ✅ Previous: Added `React.forwardRef` and `useImperativeHandle` for board state access

 ## 🚀 Next Steps
-- 🌟 Explore the integration of Gemini for advanced match detection and AI enhancements.
+- 🌟 Explore the integration of Gemini for advanced match detection and AI enhancements
-- 🏆 Plan for future features, including:
+- 🎮 Consider implementing:
+  - 🔄 Chain reaction bonuses for cascading matches
+  - 🌈 Special jewels for matching 4 or 5 in a row
+  - 🏆 Score multipliers and combo system
+- 🎯 Long-term goals:
-  - 🎮 Multiple AI difficulty levels.
+  - 🎮 Multiple AI difficulty levels
-  - 🌐 Online multiplayer.
+  - 🌐 Online multiplayer
-  - 🥇 Leaderboard and achievement systems.
+  - 🥇 Leaderboard and achievement systems